Knowth Megalithic Passage Tomb in the Boyne Vally - Ireland's Ancient East

 Megalithic Art such as spirals, concentric circles, triangles, zigzags and

-images which have been interpreted as the sun, moon and the human face.
+images which have been interpreted as the sun or the moon.

 Irish passage tombs tend to occur in clusters traditionally described as a

 .
 The other great clusters in County Meath are on the hills

 The ancient Boyne Valley passage tomb mounds at Newgrange, Knowth and Dowth have